- Nintendo started in Japan in 1889 as a card game company specializing in hand-drawn Hanafuda cards.

 The gaming industry continued to evolve with Nintendo remaining a large driving factor.
-The company released products like the Game Boy and the Super NES which forever changed the direction and landscape of gaming to this day.
 The support for portable video game consoles along with at-home video game consoles helped Nintendo to compete in a wide accessible market and maintain a standard of quality.
 This direction has continued through the years with Nintendo DS, DS Lite, DSi, DSi XL, Wii, 3DS, WiiU, and now the Nintendo Switch.

 Nintendo is also well known for its game development and publishing.
 Its signature titles such as The Super Mario Bros., Pokemon, and The Legend of Zelda are created within the confines of the Nintendo company’s network.